 |September/October 2019||New PhD candidates start|

-Diamond are now accepting proposals for PhD studentships to start in Autumn 2019.
+Diamond has completed accepting proposals for PhD studentships to start in Autumn 2019.
 The programme will continue to strengthen collaborations with partners across the UK, and bring together a cohort of exceptional students to carry out world leading research in synchrotron technology.

 Diamond studentships attract an enhanced stipend, in recognition of the rural location of the facility, and also to encourage high quality candidates to apply to the programme.